 You can also review the “Teacher Channel” for activities to give you and your students ample opportunity to practice those skills collaboratively during structured class activities.

-Computer science teachers: Trying to make real-world connections to the computer science principles you are teaching in class?
+Computer science teachers: Trying to make real-world connections to the computer science principals you are teaching in class?
 Open P-TECH is a great way to show students how these fundamental concepts are applied in a wide-variety of industries.

 Teaching a unit on data collection and seeking a way to connect it to real careers?
-Finishing an intermediate unit on algorithms, but wanting your students to understand basic machine-learning too?
+Finishing an intermediate unit on algorithms, but wanting your students to understand basic machine learning too?
 Teaching your students about network configuration, and curious how blockchain might change its future?
 Open P-TECH is a great supplement to your existing curriculum and provides your students with opportunities to build their baseline professional credentials at the same time!

-Workplace learning/CTE teachers: Open P-TECH delivers a wealth of industry-backed content to expose your students to new career ideas.
+Workplace learning/CTE teachers: Open P-TECH delivers a wealth of industry-backed content to help expose your students to new career ideas.